Ereiarrus/ComplementsBotPy/README.md

   - all letters in "phrase" get converted into lowercase
   - the resulting string (which was originally "phrase") will be compared to all custom complements with the same two things done to them, and any complement containing the phrase will be removed.
   - any removed complements will be showed in the chat
+  - this might get the bot timed out/banned from your channel, especially if you are removing a lot of custom complements.
+Consider VIPing it if you plan on using it!

 - !disablecmdcomplement - ComplementsBot will no longer send out complements when a viewer uses the !complement command; by default, this is off